yuexihan/yuexihan.github.io/index.md

 Figure 1.
 Model architecture of FastText

 FastText is used as the baseline of this lab.
 Figure 1 shows the architecture of FastText.
 An embedding lookup table is randomly initialized and updated through training.
 Through embedding lookup layer, each word in a document is transferred to word embedding.
 The word representations are then averaged into a text representation, which is in turn fed to a linear classifier.
-More introductions of FastText can be found in [2].
+More introductions of FastText can be found in [the paper][2].

 ### 1.3 Complex Classification Models